chromium/chromium/docs/updating_clang.md

     successful it will copy the binaries from the staging bucket to the production one.
 Writing to this bucket requires special permissions.
 File a bug at g.co/bugatrooper if you don't have these already (e.g., https://crbug.com/1034081).
-Then it will push the packages to goma.
+Then it will push the packages to RBE.
 If you do not have the necessary credentials to do the upload, ask clang@chromium.org to find someone who does.
     *   Alternatively, to create your own roll CL, you can manually run